 GDP Growth Rate in South Korea is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in South Korea to stand at 1.10 in 12 months time.
-In the long-term, the South Korea GDP Growth Rate is projected to trend around 1.00 percent in 2020, according to our econometric models.
+In the long-term, the South Korea GDP Growth Rate is projected to trend around 0.60 percent in 2023 and 0.40 percent in 2024, according to our econometric models.